SEND Information Report for 2023/2024

 - Individual staff are trained in First Aid and are strategically placed around school.

-- The SENDCO attends L.A. training and attends key regional training which is then disseminated and shared with all staff.
+- The SENDCO attends half-termly Local Authority training and attends key regional training which is then disseminated and shared with all staff.

-- The SENDCO provides in-house training on developing IEPs and around specific requests from staff, or as necessary to support a particular child or group of children.
+- The SENDCO provides in-house training on developing IEPs and around specific requests from staff, with CPD being driven by the needs of a particular child or group of children identified in school.

 - Where necessary, specialist training is brought into the school.
 For example a Support Specialist can provide school with training around a range of social and emotional needs, ADHD training, Autism Awareness and Support and also support staff with Team-Teach training if appropriate.